|Previous College:||Holy Cross, 1989|

-Paul Pearl is in his 20th season at the helm of the Holy Cross men’s ice hockey program in 2014-2015, and is just the fifth head coach in the history of ice hockey at Holy Cross.
+Paul Pearl concluded his 19th season at the helm of the Holy Cross men’s ice hockey program in 2013-2014, and is just the fifth head coach in the history of ice hockey at Holy Cross.
 On January 21, 2006, with a 3-2 victory at Dartmouth, Pearl became the school’s all-time winningest coach with the 168th victory of his career.

 Pearl has forged a 297-293-69 record at Holy Cross over 19 years and has been the man behind the bench in nine of the 11 most successful seasons in Holy Cross history, while he has had five teams post 20-plus win seasons.
 Along with 18 post-season appearances in 19 years, Pearl led the Crusaders to their first two NCAA Tournament appearances in 2003-2004 and 2005-2006, while he coached the Crusaders to their first ever NCAA Tournament win with the 4-3 overtime victory over Minnesota in Grand Forks, N.D., on March 24, 2006.